SCHOOL GARDEN RESOURCES

 This website has useful information on sustaining a school garden and has other helpful information including their Life Lab curriculum books.

 This website has a link to “Gardens for Learning – Creating and Sustaining your School Garden” manual and all chapters are down loadable.
-The website also has a good curriculum section with 12 downloadable lesson plans.
+There is a step-by-step section for starting and maintaining a school garden program as well as a good curriculum section with 12 downloadable lesson plans.

 Garden signs: Print in color, laminate and attach to stakes in the garden.
 These are part of the Summer in the School Garden Resource English and Spanish!